vackosar/vackosar.github.io/_posts/2019-02-23-ML-Prague-Day-1--Notes.md

 All reduce model is popular and has variants of inter-learner-node communication: p2p, hierarchical.
 Horovod is faster than old Tensorflow but there comparable performant distributed learning now in new Tensorflow.

+## Merlon Identity Index

+Based on articles give people ratings about articles about them.
+White listed publishers selected.
+The categorization is explainable such that customers can review performance of the rating.
+Part of the data is kept on premise.

+## Anti-Models and Explainability

+Always training two models while the second is attempting to fail as much as possible.
+Somehow helps with getting users trust into the model.

+## Solving the Text Labeling challenge with EnsembleLDA and Active Learning

+missed

+## Labeling

+amazon turk
+fiverr: Expert Annotation

+## Dropbox picture labeling

+OCR combination with cnn image recognition.